 What's driving the migration isn't just the ownership change itself.
 Tech journalist Taylor Lorenz publicly announced her switch to UpScrolled, joining a growing chorus of users expressing concerns about potential censorship under the new regime.
 The timing couldn't be worse for TikTok - the platform simultaneously experienced major technical issues following the takeover, which it blamed on a power outage at one of its data centers.

 UpScrolled's pitch is landing because it's simple and direct.
-Founded in 2025 by Issam Hijazi, a Palestinian-Jordanian-Australian technologist, the platform as the anti-algorithm alternative.
+Founded in 2025 by Issam Hijazi, a Palestinian-Jordanian-Australian technologist, the platform positions itself as the anti-algorithm alternative.
 Users can "freely express thoughts" while "ensuring every post has a fair chance to be seen," according to the company's website.
 The platform promises to remain "impartial" to political agendas, won't shadowban users or content, and will "uphold social responsibility."